 Their maintenance quality depends on where they are and how well they are used.
 Any vehicle can access them, but you should always exercise caution just in case.

 Local Access Roads

 These are usually short roads connecting local public places and farms to other larger roads.
-Along these roads you’ll notice churches and public buildings, as well as tourist sights such as visitor centers and waterfalls or campsites.
+Along these roads, you’ll notice churches and public buildings.
+There are also tourist sights such as visitor centers and waterfalls or campsites.

 Like Secondary Roads, they may be well-maintained if they aren’t used often or the opposite if they are well-loved.
 These will be a mix of tarmacked roads or rougher roads, but they are wholly accessible for all vehicle types.